kristianmandrup/markoa/README.md

 }
 ```

-To achive this we need to look in `app-config.js`
+To achieve this we need to look in `app-config.js`

 ```js
 config.app = new App(name, config);